Trauma Informed Peacebuilding

 There is growing recognition of the critical role trauma and mental health play in building and sustaining peace.
 Trauma, whether caused by adversity, violence, displacement, or marginalisation can have significant long-term effects on individuals and communities.
 It negatively affects their wellbeing and the ability to engage in constructive dialogue.
 This can have negative effects on mental and physical health, lead to substance abuse and social isolation, and perpetuate cycles of violence and repression.
 Consequently, individual and collective trauma constitute critical obstacles for conflict transformation.

-At Corridors, we are aim to further bridge the fields of peacebuilding and mental health to develop holistic and trauma-sensitive approaches.
+At Corridors, we aim to further bridge the fields of peacebuilding and mental health to develop holistic and trauma-sensitive approaches.
 We are convinced that improving trauma literacy and mental wellbeing is essential for effective, inclusive, and sustainable peacebuilding in the South Caucasus and Eastern Europe.
 By raising awareness, increasing trauma-literacy, and strengthening mental health competencies, we can contribute to more resilient and peaceful communities that are better equipped to navigate challenges of conflict and adversity.

 Inner Peace and Wellbeing